nsmryan/nsmryan.github.io/posts/2018-12-31-Awesome-C-Libraries.markdown

   add to a program, provides the usual testing features, and has room for more advanced usage.
 This is one that I have used for real code and it has served me well.

+  * [Talloc](https://ccodearchive.net/info/talloc.html) provides a tree of memory allocations where freeing memory takes care of freeing children in the tree.
+It also has a way to register destructor callbacks to call when an allocation is freed.

 # Conclusion
 I hope some of these are interesting to someone.
 I know there is overlap with [Awesome C](https://notabug.org/koz.ross/awesome-c)